Cabinet records created in the year 2000 became available to access on 1 January 2021.

-These records offer an insight into the end of John Howard's first term as Prime Minister and the beginning of his second.
+These records offer an insight into John Howard's second term as Prime Minister.

-Some of the big issues Cabinet discussed in 1998 and 1999 were:
+Some of the big issues Cabinet discussed in 2000 were:

 Where are the Cabinet records held?

-You can find the 1998 and 1999 Cabinet records in these series:
+You can find the 2000 Cabinet records in these series:

 To understand the difference between submissions, decisions and files, please visit the Cabinet records page.